Enfield F.C.: After Southbury Road

 In 1999, the club sold its Southbury Road stadium, and began ground sharing with several nearby clubs.
-Eventually, the board decided on a long term ground share with Boreham Wood, 10 miles away.
+Eventually, the board decided on a long term ground share with Boreham Wood, ten miles away.
 Fearing that the club would never return to its home borough and the team would continue to struggle near the foot of the league, a group of fans set up a supporters' trust.
-The trust hoped to become involved in the running of Enfield F.C. and to bring about the club's return to play in the Borough of Enfield.
+The trust hoped to become involved in the running of Enfield FC and to bring about the club's return to play in the Borough of Enfield.
 For months, their attempts to help were rebuffed by chairman Tony Lazarou.
-In February 2001 a deal to transfer control of the club to the Trust was proposed, but Lazarou stalled on the deal for several months and by the beginning of June nothing had happened.
+In February 2001 a deal to transfer control of the club to the Trust was proposed, but Lazarou stalled on the deal for several months and by the beginning of June no progress had been made.

-When the club sold Southbury Road, £750,000 from the sale had been placed into an escrow account, for the use of the club in building a new ground.
-In 2001, chairman Lazarou asked Enfield Council to hand the money over to him even though he had not identified a site for a new ground; after Lazarou threatened legal action, the Council handed over the money.
-After this, a group of supporters formed their own club, Enfield Town F.C., based in Brimsdown, "to keep football alive in the borough of Enfield".
+When the club sold Southbury Road, £750,000 from the sale had been placed into an escrow account for the use by the club for building a new ground.
+In 2001, chairman Lazarou asked Enfield Council to hand the money over to him even though he had not identified a site for a new ground; after Lazarou threatened legal action, the council handed over the money.
+After this, a group of supporters formed their own club, Enfield Town, based in Brimsdown, "to keep football alive in the borough of Enfield".

-After these events, Enfield F.C. struggled in the Isthmian League Premier Division, and was relegated in 2003.
-The 2003–04 season was even worse, finishing bottom of Isthmian League Division One North.
-In 2004–05 Enfield F.C had moved to Wodson Park, Ware and came second in the Isthmian League Second Division, winning promotion to the Southern League Division One East.
+After these events, Enfield struggled in the Isthmian League Premier Division, and was relegated in 2003.
+The 2003–04 season was even worse, finishing bottom of Isthmian League Division One North with only 22 points from 46 games.
+Enfield were effectively double relegated in 2004, as the FA decided to place them in the Second Division of the Isthmian League for 2004–05 despite the creation of the Conference North and South pushing the Isthmian League further down the pyramid.
+By this point Enfield had moved to Wodson Park, Ware, and came second in the Isthmian League Second Division in 2005, winning promotion to the Southern Football League Division One East.

-Lazarou owed Enfield Football Club a vast amount of money from the sale of the ground at Southbury Road.
+Lazarou owed the club a vast amount of money from the sale of the ground at Southbury Road.
 A Football Association hearing stated he should repay to the club a sum believed to be in the region of £200,000.

 During the close season at the end of the 2006–07 season, Enfield had no choice but to liquidate due to the debts owed to the inland revenue by former chairman Lazarou, forcing the club to resign from the Isthmian League Division One North.
-Enfield Town F.C. approached Enfield F.C. proposing a merger, but the Enfield F.C. officials opted to remain a separate club, and formed a brand new club, Enfield 1893.
+Enfield Town approached Enfield proposing a merger, but the Enfield FC officials opted to remain separate and re-formed the club as Enfield 1893.